elementary-robotics/element-stream-viewer/README.md

 ![Inspect screenshot](assets/stream_viewer_screenshot.png)

 ### docker-compose configuration
+In order to save images from stream-viewer, you must mount your local ~/Pictures directory to /Pictures.
-This element requires special flags to enable display forwarding.
+This element also requires special flags to enable display forwarding.
 ```
   stream-viewer:
     build: